Typically, a heritage manager works in a location which has widely acknowledged cultural and historical values, such as:

 - Team management

 To reach this position it is recommended to obtain a bachelor’s degree in an art related field such as art history, art conservation or museum studies.
-However, going one step further and completing a graduate degree in art business or even better a degree cultural heritage management is likely to greatly improve your employability.
+However, going one step further and completing a graduate degree in art business is likely to greatly improve your employability.

 Accumulating professional experience as you are still as student will allow you to get a job more easily once you are on the market.
 Doing internships or working as volunteers for cultural institutions or heritage sites is a great way to get your foot in the door.